UCLALibrary/docusign/README.md

 ## Running code

-Running code from a VS Code terminal within the dev container should just work, e.g.: `python form_data_demo.py` (or whatever the specific program is).
+Running code from a VS Code terminal within the dev container should just work, e.g.: `python get_form_data.py` (or whatever the specific program is).

 Otherwise, run a program via docker compose.
 From the project directory:

-`docker compose run python python form_data_demo.py`
+`docker compose run python python get_form_data.py`

 This starts up a container for the `python` service via `docker compose`, runs the given program, then shuts down the container.

+### Secrets and other configuration

+Docusign and Jira require various secrets, like API tokens, as well as configuration details, like server URLs.

+Store this configration in a TOML file, named appropriately for each project or environment (details TBD...).
+Ask a team member for the appropriate configuration file and place it in the top-level directory of the project (same directory as `Dockerfile`).

+The configuration file must be specified on the command line when running each program:

+`python get_form_data.py --config NAME_OF_FILE`

+Currently, the configuration file contains the following (see comments in file for documentation):
+* `authorization_server`
+* `client_id`
+* `impersonated_user_id`
+* `private_key`